 Why I Came Back to the Z80

 My involvement with the Z80 predates the TEC-1 by several years.
 In the late 1970s, I was designing systems on paper.
-During this period, I considered instruction sets.
-I also considered memory layouts and thought about the requirements for building a usable computer around an affordable processor.
+Most days I was working through the constraints of building a usable computer around an affordable processor.
+The work lived in the instruction set.
+The memory layout kept the constraints visible.
 Like many people at the time, access to hardware lagged behind understanding.
 The ideas came first; the opportunity to realise them came later.

 By the early 1980s that opportunity arrived.
-I built a sequence of Z80-based prototypes while refining the hardware and my understanding of how people might interact with such a machine.
+I built a sequence of Z80-based prototypes.
+I refined the hardware as I went.
+That work sharpened my sense of how people might interact with such a machine.
 Those prototypes eventually became the basis for a collaboration with Ken Stone, and together we produced the TEC-1 computer kit.
 Talking Electronics magazine published this kit in 1983.

 The TEC-1 was a product of its time.
-It reflected available components and the expectations of hobbyists who prepared to work close to the machine.
-It also reflected a long period of prior thinking about the minimal infrastructure required to make a computer programmable.
+The available components shaped it in practical ways.
+Hobbyists who prepared to work close to the machine shaped it too.
+It carried a long period of prior thinking about the minimal infrastructure required to make a computer programmable.

 Working close to the machine

 Programming the TEC-1 meant engaging directly with the processor.
-Input was via a hexadecimal keypad and output appeared on a small numeric display.
-Programmers entered commands as machine code for immediate execution, and because storage remained minimal, the system encouraged careful and incremental work.
+Input came through a simple hexadecimal keypad.
+Output came through a small numeric display.
+Programmers entered commands as machine code for immediate execution.
+Because storage remained minimal, the system encouraged careful and incremental work.

 I wrote the original monitor software, MON1, to support that style of interaction.
 It provided controlled access to memory and execution while staying out of the way.
 Its role was to make the processor usable rather than to abstract it.
-Over time, users developed a working familiarity with registers, addresses, and instruction flow simply by using the machine.
+Over time, users developed a working familiarity with the machine’s registers and addresses.
+Instruction flow became something they could reason about simply by using the machine.

 The Z80 itself suited this mode of work.
 It was capable enough to do interesting tasks, yet sufficiently compact that developers could program and debug it without elaborate tooling.
-While an assembler proved helpful, it remained optional.
-Furthermore, a symbolic debugger provided utility without being a strict requirement.
+An assembler helped when I needed it.
+A symbolic debugger added clarity, but I could still work without that layer.
 The architecture was knowable and that mattered.

 Returning with modern tools